 Samsung deliberately copied several key iPhone features in an attempt to catch up in the phone market, Apple charged as it wrapped up a jury trial against Samsung in San Jose on Tuesday.

 "We are here because of a series of decisions made by Samsung Electronics," said Harold McElhinny, a lawyer for Apple, as he presented closing arguments in the closely watched case.
 "Samsung changed phone after phone that was under development to copy feature after feature after feature of the iPhone."

-During the testimony, the eight-person jury was given a brief history of the development of the iPhone and Android OS and heard about the excitement among executives when Steve Jobs first unveiled the iPhone.
+During the month of testimony, the eight-person jury was given a brief history of the development of the iPhone and Android OS and heard about the excitement among executives when Steve Jobs first unveiled the iPhone.
 They also delved deep into marketing studies about what iPhone features consumers valued and were told more than they probably ever wanted to know about software subroutines and class libraries.